How to request an Arapahoe County Divorce Case File:

 If you do not know this information, you can find it by calling the Arapahoe County Combined Court .

 92DR-95DR Located on-site at the Colorado State Archives.
 Available during all normal business hours.

 96DR-08DR Located off-site.
 We pull these cases on Tuesdays and Thursdays.
-Walk-in customers should follow the following guidelines on when to come in: Requests made Thursday thru Monday (before 4:00 pm) will first be available Tuesday afternoons.
-Requests made Tuesday or Wednesday (before 4:00 pm) will first be available Thursday afternoons.
+Walk-in customers should follow the following guidelines on when to come in: Requests made Thursday thru Monday (before 4:00 pm) will first be available on Wednesday.
+Requests made Tuesday or Wednesday (before 4:00 pm) will first be available Friday.
 All mail, email, fax requests will be responded to in two (2) weeks or less.

 All others Held by Arapahoe County Combined Court

 If you received your case number from the Arapahoe Court, they will have provided the Archives Location.
 Simply include the location number in your request.
 (Note: We DO NOT need the Agency Number.
 ONLY the Archives Location will allow us to locate your record.)